in-depth/indepth-demo/README.md

-# Mobile Webapp Example - Museum in visitor expierncea
+# Mobile Webapp Example - Museum in visitor experience
-This is an example of how a mobile webapp could be used to create a visitor centric app for use in the museum sector. a
+This is an example of how a mobile webapp could be used to create a visitor centric app for use in the museum sector.

 It is released a demo of what is possible, and an example that museums can use to inform and create their own mobile webapps.

 The code itself should be used as a reference only.

 # Demo
 A live demo of the last table release is available at [demo.indepth.io](demo.indepth.io).
-It is optomised for mobile and is best viewed on mobile.
+It is optomized for mobile and is best viewed on mobile.

 # Running the example locally
 Requirements: